LesesTrickshon/El-Sol/README.md

 - [License](#License)
 ---
 ## Information
 El Sol is a Python 3.10 script made to detect if a Solar Pannle is broken just by using thermal image data.
-The Project is by [LT](https://github.com/LesesTrickshon) and [Lennard6](https://github.com/lennard6).
+The Project is by [Leaf Tide🍃](https://github.com/LesesTrickshon) and [Lennard6](https://github.com/lennard6).
 ### How it works
 El Sol uses the these Liberarys:
 - Tensorflow